-- a) There is a system to ensure tissue and / or cells are not distributed until they meet the standards laid down by Directions 003/2010. - b) There are procedures for the transport of tissues and / or cells which reflect identified risks associated with transport. - c) There is a system to ensure that traceability of tissues and / or cells is maintained during transport. - d) Records are kept of transportation and delivery. - e) Tissues and / or cells are packaged and transported in a manner and under conditions that minimise the risk of contamination and ensure their safety and quality. - g) Critical transport conditions required to maintain the properties of tissue and / or cells are defined and documented.
+b) There are procedures for the transport of tissues and / or cells which reflect identified risks associated with transport.

+c) There is a system to ensure that traceability of tissues and / or cells is maintained during transport.

+d) Records are kept of transportation and delivery.

+e) Tissues and / or cells are packaged and transported in a manner and under conditions that minimise the risk of contamination and ensure their safety and quality.

+f) There are third party agreements with courier or transport companies to ensure that any specific transport conditions required are maintained.

+g) Critical transport conditions required to maintain the properties of tissue and / or cells are defined and documented.

-- h) Packaging and containers used for transportation are validated to ensure they are fit for purpose. - i) Primary packaging containing tissues and / or cells is labelled with the information required by Directions. - j) Shipping packaging containing tissues and / or cells is labelled with the information required by Directions.
+h) Packaging and containers used for transportation are validated to ensure they are fit for purpose.

+i) Primary packaging containing tissues and / or cells is labelled with the information required by Directions.